karttur/AI4SH-db/_posts/2024/2024-03-14-ai4sh-db_microbiometer.markdown

 modified: '2024-03-20'
 comments: true
 share: true
 ---

 ## Outline

 The schema _microbiometer_ only contains a single table, for recording the results of the [Microbiometer<sup>TM</sup>](https://microbiometer.com) soil sampling kit.

-The soil sampling, including extraction method, depth, classification, photos etc are recorded in the schema _samples_.
-The landscape (above ground) characteristics and the cultivation methods and its history are covered in the _sites_ schema.

 ## Microbiometer